If we view God as “always loving,” can we be nonchalant about sin?

 C’mon, Does My Sin Really Matter?

 This person wants to honor God, but temptation has the upper hand.
-This poster received the following answer, which I’ve condensed just a bit:
+This poster received the following answer, which we’ve condensed just a bit:

 “That you continue to sin in the same way should indicate to you that you need to work particularly hard in that area not to sin.
 Try to work out what situations, decisions, activities or friends lead you into this sin, and then take steps to avoid them.
 And if you fall into sin, turn back to God and ask for forgiveness and then keep trying — remembering that a day will come when it will no longer be a problem.
 God is always ready to forgive, but we must never get complacent about sin and think it doesn’t matter.
 Rather, we do whatever we can to avoid temptation and deal with sin when it happens.”